coleYab/alx-system_engineering-devops/0x00-shell_basics/README.md

 In the thirteen file there is a command to Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script

+In the fourteenth file we have the code to create a symbolic link to /bin/ls, named __ls__